 You can start doing pelvic floor exercises during pregnancy – and can continue to do them straight after you’ve given birth, as long as you haven’t had a urinary catheter installed.
 However, if you feel any pain at all, stop and consult your midwife, a nurse or a physiotherapist.

 High intensity exercise – wait for six weeks!

 It’s recommended that you wait until after your six-week postnatal check before you start any high-impact exercise, such as aerobics or running.
 This is partly because of pelvic floor health.

 When you go for a run, especially on hard surfaces like tarmac, the pressure from hitting the floor drums up your leg and into your pelvis.
 The muscles of the pelvic floor might not contract properly, which can cause leaks if you experienced pelvic trauma during birth.

 If this sounds like you, be sure to seek some professional advice.
-In the meantime, Natracare’s Dry & Light range is a range of pads designed to help cope with any leaks.
-The pads are breathable and made with natural materials, so you can wear them during exercise, too.
+In the meantime, Natracare’s Dry & Light incontinence pads are a range of pads designed to help cope with bladder leaks.
+The pads are breathable, plastic-free and made with natural materials, so you can wear them during exercise, too.

 The tummy gap – or ‘diastasis recti’

 After giving birth, it’s common for your so-called ‘6 pack muscles’ to stretch apart, creating a gap.
 It happens because these muscles are stretched during 9 months of pregnancy and become strained during labour.
 This doesn’t happen to everybody, but it is quite common.
 This separation leads to a bulge, usually below the belly button.
 This is called diastasis recti, or divarication.

 If you think you might have diastasis rectis, it’s important that you get checked by a professional.
 Avoid exercises which can cause your stomach to bulge outwards, such as sit-ups, planks and straight-leg raises.